 However, some confusion is bound to ensue among shoppers as TV makers claim that some 4K Ultra HD sets are "compatible" with HDR content but won't be able to meet the Ultra HD Premium specification.
 In other words, these sets will be able to play HDR video but not reproduce all of the available colors or brightness levels.

 What comes after HDR?
 Should I wait for 8K?

 As TV makers and movie studios get accustomed to the new format, better TVs and more finely crafted HDR-mastered movies are bound to appear.
 However, today's TVs are better than yesterday's TVs, so there's no reason to avoid buying a set.

-For several years, there has been discussion about and experimentation with so-called 8K televisions delivering double the number of pixels of 4K Ultra HD.
+For several years, there has been discussion about, and experimentation with, so-called 8K televisions delivering double the number of pixels as 4K Ultra HD.
 However, it's never gone beyond experimentation.

-"The big problem is not making the displays,” according to IHS's Grey.
-He says the problem is that the data rate necessary to transmit 8K is "gigantic.”
-Not to mention how big an 8K set would have to be in order for viewers to appreciate all those extra pixels.
+"The big problem is not making the displays," Gray said.
+The problem is that the data rate necessary to transmit 8K is "gigantic," he added.
+Not to mention, an 8K set would have to be giant for viewers to appreciate all of those extra pixels.

 HDR is gaining momentum among TV manufacturers, and it looks destined to become standard in top-performing 4K sets.
 Moreover, HDR content clearly looks brighter, punchier and more impressive than basic 4K or HD fare.
 So while there's still a dearth of HDR programming available, a little foresight will tell you that choosing a set that can handle HDR now is a wise decision.

 Get the BEST of Tom’s Guide daily right in your inbox: Sign up now!